*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Black truffles, as their name suggests, are black for the most part, however, they may bear tiny white or reddish spots on their surface.
 Their shape resembles that of a small lumpy potato and their texture is also irregular with small protrusions that look similar to black avocados and berries.

 Their strongest feature, however, is their strong and distinct smell which some describe as something similar to dark olive oil.
-Because of their extra strong smell, they can be sniffed out by animals like pigs or dogs from several yards away.
+Because of their extra strong smell, animals like pigs or dogs can sniff them out from several yards away.

 It’s only possible to grow black truffle mushrooms at your property using a medium to large area as black truffles especially are next to impossible to grow in smaller settings.
 You need to have planted oak, hazelnut, pine or birch trees already for the mushrooms to grow.
 If you own a big orchard where you can plan at least 10 trees of the above types, even better.
 Also, bear in mind that black truffles can only be cultivated in regions with 4 distinct seasons.